-If you know that teaching at a PUI is why you are getting a PhD in the first place, then you want to think about the implications of choosing a particular lab for your thesis work.
+If you know that teaching undergraduate students is why you are getting a PhD in the first place, then you want to think about the implications of choosing a particular lab for your thesis work.
 If you choose a lab that does only one technique and your project requires you to work with live Ebola virus, then you are not setting yourself up for a teaching job.
-Most PUIs want a person who is versatile and can conduct student-based research.
-Proficiency with a single technique is too limited a repertoire, and Ebola is not conducive to inexpensive and short-term research projects.
-If you are still keen to choose this project, then accept the reality of a postdoctoral fellowship in order to add breadth to you training.
+Most primarily undergraduate institutions want a person who is versatile are n conduct research that has plenty of oppertunity for student participation.
+Proficiency with a single technique is too limited a technical repertoire and Ebola virus is too dangerous and expensive to manage at a primarily undergraduate institution.
+Inexpensive and short-term research projects are best suited to an undergraduate college.
+If you are still keen to choose the Ebola virus project, then recognize that a postdoctoral fellowship will be necessary to add breadth to your training.